yamariva2000/fraud_case_study/README.md

 |  | True | False Negative (-Purchase Value)| True Positive (-5 admin)|

-The model provides for each transaction, a probability that the transaction is fraudulent.
-By using different threshold probabilities, one can estimate the average fraud costs of each strategy.
+The model predicts for each observation, a probability that the transaction is fraudulent.
+By using different threshold probabilities for different strategies, we can estimate  the average fraud costs of each strategy.
 As seen in Figure 3 below, these costs vary with the threshold chosen.
 A threshold of 0 would mean that all transactions are flagged, while a threshold of 1 would mean that no transactions are checked.
-For each prediction, we calculate the cost based on the actual class and the predicted one, and then average the results to estimate the fraud cost per transaction.
+For each prediction, we calculate the cost based on the actual class vs what we predicted, and then average the results across all observations to estimate the average fraud cost per transaction.
 There are three plots for Figure 3.
 The top one includes all 6 features which has an f1-score of .62 at a threshold level of 0.50.
-The resulting fraud burdern is lower because we can capture a lot of the fraud with high recall and precision.
+The resulting fraud burdern is lower because we can capture a lot of the fraud with high recall and precision while at the same time minimizing false positives.

 ![Fig 3](./figure_3.png)

 Based on the structure of admin costs, there may be an incentive to check more transactions if the administrative costs are fixed (i.e  no variable cost) vs. high variable costs.
-At an admin cost of $0/transaction, we would use a threshold of zero and reduced the fraud cost is to $.13 (admin + loss)at a threshold of 0.
+At an admin cost of $0/transaction, we would use a threshold of zero and reduce the direct fraud cost to $.13.
 At a higher  administrative cost of $10, the cost becomes $2.14 at an optimal threshold of 0.8.

 ![Fig 4](./figure_4.png)

-Random forest classifier has the ability to determine the most important features relevant to the classification.
-For this analysis, the number of customers using the same device was an important indicator of fraud followed by account age.
+The random forest classifier we used has the ability to determine the most important features relevant to the classification.
+The number of customers using the same device was an important indicator of fraud followed by account age.
 One caveat about duplicate devices, is that we may not be able to detect multiple people using a device until it actually happens.
-The analysis was a snap shot in time with accumulated data.
+The analysis was a snap shot in time with accumulated data about all the customers.

 Fraud detection requires balancing the expected costs of fraud with the customer relationship.
 If an inquiry is made, how would the customer perceive the experience?
 Would the customer be required to contact its bank to verify charges?
 On the other hand, if no fraud prevention is used, what is the potential exposure?
 Since the transaction sizes tend to be under $40, the exposure is approximately $3.50 per transaction.
 However, if transaction sizes increase and we do not actively monitor the situation, our business insurance rates would also rise.